Lawmakers begin task of replacing disgraced Schneiderman

 Assembly Speaker Carl Heastie said after a closed-door meeting with fellow Democrats who control the chamber that they discussed the protocols of appointing a successor to Schneiderman, but haven't talked about specific candidates.

-The state's Solicitor General, Barbara Underwood, will serve as acting attorney general until the Legislature appoints a successor to fill out the last eight months of Schneiderman's second four-year term.
+The state's solicitor general, Barbara Underwood, is serving as acting attorney general until the Legislature appoints a successor to fill out the last eight months of Schneiderman's second four-year term.

 Heastie said the law states that when a vacancy happens during the legislative session, "the Legislature shall act."
 The replacement will be chosen with a joint vote by the Senate and Assembly.